DavidNewmanGMIT/GraphTheoryExtraTheory/README.md

 Class work Upload.

 David Newman

-• This repository exists for my Graph Theory college module
+This repository exists for my Graph Theory college module

-• key topics of which are the Heap Sort and Graph Isomorphism Problem and general graph theory.
+Key topics of which are the Heap Sort and Graph Isomorphism Problem and general graph theory.

 In Heap Sort notebook I investigate the Heap Sort algorithm for sorting lists, the creation of a heap sort using the coding language python, and I look a bit into the complexity and graph theory behind heap sort